brunobord/cmdbot/docs/your_bot.rst

 Since :class:`BrainyBot` extends the :class:`Bot` class, it already knows how to "ping" and how to "help" you.
-If we run it (using an appopriate '.ini' file), and try to talk to it, here is some result
+If we run it (using an appopriate '.ini' file), and try to talk to it, here is some result:

 .. code-block:: irc